Pharmacy Opening times over the festive period – click here

 If you are on regular medication, and after consultation with your doctor, repeat medication may be requested.
-This can be by personal attendance at reception during opening hours, by letter, or by registereing for online services ( see link above).
+This can be by personal attendance at reception during opening hours, by letter, by email at blmkicb.wsn.prescription.team@nhs.net or by registering for online services.

 Please note that for safety reasons we are unable to take telephone requests for repeat medication.